 Growing in North Texas

-Note: Why you use the Latin name to verify getting the right plant.
+Note: Use the botanical name to verify you are getting the right plant.
 There are several different ‘Jerusalem Sage’ plants.
 Phlomis russeliana is the ideal plant for our area.
 Avoid plants with these two misattributed names; Phlomis samia and Phlomis viscosa.
-They may or may are not be the correct plant.
+They may or may not be the correct plant.